 Please find the complete matrix of supported platforms incl.
 Support-Level on AEM 6.5 Technical Requirements

 Oracle has moved to a "Long Term Support" (LTS) model for Oracle Java SE products.
 Java 9 and 10 are non-LTS releases by Oracle (see Oracle Java SE support roadmap).
 Adobe will only provide support for LTS releases of Java to run AEM in production.
 Therefore Java 11 is the recommended version to use with AEM 6.5.

 Adobe constantly evaluates capabilities in the product and over time plans to replace capabilities with more powerful versions, or decides to re-implemented selected parts to be better prepared for future expectations or extensions.

-For Adobe Experience Manager 6.2, read the list of deprecated and removed capabilities.
-The page also contains pre-announcement of changes in 2017 and important notice for customers that update from prior releases.
+For Adobe Experience Manager 6.5, read the list of deprecated and removed capabilities.
+The page also contains pre-announcement of changes in the near future and important notice for customers that update from prior releases.